Intika-Linux-Apps/BDSync-Manager/website/content/pages/05-config-file.md

 The local or remote path of a file of blockdevice used as the target for the synchronization.
 This file or blockdevice must exist prior running *bdsync-manager*.
 Relative paths are interpretated relative to the current directory (local target) or relative to the remote user's home directory (remote target).

 ### connection_command ###
-A non-empty value of this settings indicates a remote operation.
+A non-empty value of this setting indicates a remote operation.
 Typically you will want to use *ssh* for non-interactive remote connections (e.g. *connection_command = ssh -p 10022 backup@example.org*).

 You will need to specify *remote_bdsync_bin* if *connection_command* is non-empty.